 - assume major responsibility for monitoring and reporting the University’s operating, capital and research budgets

-- provide leadership and direction for the areas of Consumer Services, Corporate Administration, Facilities Management, Financial Services, Health Safety and Environment, Human Resources, and Campus Safety.
+- provide leadership and direction for the areas of Consumer Services, Corporate Administration, Facilities Management, Financial Services, Health Safety and Environment, and Human Resources.

 Click here to see organizational chart.